Pool Architecture & Algorithm Fundamentals

 Statement None (Auto-commit) 1:N multiplexed Low (stateless)

 Operational Boundary: Pool-level query routing and session scoping are addressed here.
-SQL execution plans, indexing strategies, and query rewriting belong to database optimization clusters.
+SQL execution plans, indexing strategies, and query rewriting belong to database optimization references.

 Configuration Baselines & Metric Thresholds